masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 What is the role of the CTO in the recruitment process?
 Do CTOs need to get involved in hiring new staff?

 **Przemysław Królik:** Yes, as a CTO you need to dip your toes in recruitment, there is no way around it.
-In a nutshell, if you get surrounded with people you are not happy with, you will never obtain reach the best results.
+In a nutshell, if you get surrounded with people you are not happy with, you will never obtain the best results.
 I like to believe that every company strives to find people who share the same set of beliefs and work ethics.
 This is a fail-safe way to build a self-controlling system which is self propelling and strives for perfection all the time.
 I think this works equally well for the technology and business sides.

 When I take part in backend recruitment processes, I always try to look at things from two perspectives.
 There are hard skills (technical knowledge) and the so-called soft skills – how the person communicates, how the person describes processes.
 If the person can make a complex technical issue easy to understand and implement, it is a testament to certain business sensibility, and also a strong technical background.